Monongahela National Forest

-The Monongahela National Forest is a national forest located in the Allegheny Mountains of eastern West Virginia, USA.
+The Monongahela National Forest is a national forest located in the Allegheny Mountains of eastern West Virginia, US.
 It protects over 921000 acre of federally managed land within a 1700000 acre proclamation boundary that includes much of the Potomac Highlands Region and portions of 10 counties.

 The Monongahela National Forest includes some major landform features such as the Allegheny Front and the western portion of the Ridge-and-valley Appalachians.
 Within the forest boundaries lie some of the highest mountain peaks in the state, including the highest, Spruce Knob (4,863 ft).
 Spruce Knob is also the highest point in the Allegheny Mountains.
 Approximately 75 tree species are found in the forest.
 Almost all of the trees are a second growth forest, grown back after the land was heavily cut over around the start of the 20th century.
 Species for which the forest is important include red spruce (Picea rubens), balsam fir (Abies balsamea), and mountain ash (Sorbus americana).

 The Monongahela National Forest includes eight U.S. Wilderness Areas and several special-use areas, notably the Spruce Knob–Seneca Rocks National Recreation Area.